vectordotdev/vector/website/highlights/2020-01-20-splunk-hec-specify-indexed-fields.md

 pr_numbers: [1537]
 release: "0.7.0"
 hide_on_release_notes: false
-tags: ["type: breaking change","domain: sinks","sink: splunk_hec"]
+tags: ["type: breaking change", "domain: sinks", "sink: splunk_hec"]
 ---

 There is no longer a distinction within Vector between explicit and implicit